Ryunhwan/unsmart_pot/README.md

 # unsmart_pot

-this is super un-smart pot code with python and raspberry pi.
+This is for smart pot(for growth vegetable or mushroom..) code with python and raspberry pi But I think it isnt smart, but stupid😥
 If you want, do copy. but not recommended :(